shupershuff/Diablo2RLoader/README.md

 All other config options below this are strictly optional:<br>
 - Set your default region if you just want to mash enter instead of choosing the region.
+- Set 'CheckForNextTZ' to True if you want to run a web request to find NextTZ details - This currently doesn't work as the NextTZ source I had sucks.
+- Set 'CommandLineArguments' to any custom game launch arguments you would like to add.
 - Set 'AskForRegionOnceOnly' to True if you only want to choose the region once.
-- Set CreateDesktopShortcut to False if you don't want a handy dandy
+- Set CreateDesktopShortcut to False if you don't want a handy dandy shortcut on your desktop.
 - Set ShortcutCustomIconPath to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
+Uses D2r logo by default.
 - Set ConvertPlainTextPasswords to False if you want your passwords to be ~~stolen~~ in plain text.
+This will not convert already encrypted passwords back to plain text.
 - Set ForceWindowedMode to True if you want to force windowed mode each time.
 This causes issues with Diablo remembering resolution settings, so I recommend leaving this as False and manually setting your game to windowed.
 - Set SettingSwitcherEnabled to True if you want your Diablo accounts to load different settings.
 This essentially changes settings.json each time you launch a game.
 See the Setting Switcher section above for more info.
 Disabled by default.